sdat2/PotentialHeight/README.md

 Tropical Cyclone Potential Intensity (PI) and Potential Size (PS) Calculations.
 Includes pangeo script to download and process data from CMIP6 for calculations.
-Uses the `tcpypi' package to calculate potential intensity
+Uses the `tcpypi` package to calculate potential intensity.

 ## worst

-Statistical worst-case GEV/GPD fit.
+Statistical worst-case GEV/GPD fit using `scipy`.

 ## Getting started